fischhoff/bacteria/bacteria.md

 source("human_mammal.R")
 ```

+    ## [1] "rows in df_all"
+    ## [1] 10004

 Graph vectors associated with each host order.
-This assigns vectors from human data to non-human, but does not resave this as new dataframe
+This assigns vectors from human data to non-human, but does not resaves this as new dataframe

 ``` r
 source("host_vector.R")